10 Firsts on Board the Space Shuttle Challenger

 3. First African-American In Space

 Sally Ride's historic flight was followed up by another first by an American astronaut.
-Challenger's third mission, STS-8, featured mission specialist Dr. Guion Bluford, Jr., who earned his doctor of philosophy in aerospace engineering with a minor in laser physics from the Air Force Institute of Technology in 1978.
+Challenger's third mission, STS-8, featured mission specialist Dr. Guion Bluford, Jr., who earned his doctorate of philosophy in aerospace engineering with a minor in laser physics from the Air Force Institute of Technology in 1978.
 Bluford became the first African-American in space.
 Like Sally, Dr. Bluford's role involved the testing of the shuttle's robotic arm, as well running several biochemical experiments.
 Of his historic accomplishment, Dr. Bluford said, "I felt an awesome responsibility, and I took the responsibility very seriously, of being a role model and opening another door to black Americans, but the important thing is not that I am black, but that I did a good job as a scientist and an astronaut."

 4. First Night Launch & Landing